WDEA Works FAQ

 No, the WDEA Works Foundation does not provide ongoing funding and ongoing projects must clarify the source/s of ongoing funding when applying for WDEA Works Foundation funding for any component of their project.

 If successful when will I receive the funding?

-Final approval is granted by the full WDEA Works Committee of Management at their meeting on the last Wednesday of April and October.
-Applicants are notified of the outcome of their application during the following week and payment of grants is made on receipt of your invoice.
+The Foundation panel meets twice a year to evaluate applications.
+Final approval is granted by the full WDEA Works Committee of Management.
+Applicants are notified of the outcome of their application during the following week of this endorsement and payment of grants is made on receipt of your invoice.

 When can I submit my application?

 Applications can be submitted at any time however the Panel only meets at the specified times to evaluate applications.

 You can find the form to apply for the Foundation on the Foundation page of the WDEA Works website.